hanjos/hanjos.github.io/projects.md

 title: Projects
 ---

 Here is some of my code available in the wild.
-Unfortunately some of my meatier stuff is employer-owned, but I still have some interesting stuff running around...
+Unfortunately my meatier stuff is employer-owned, but I still have some interesting things running around...

 # Tags